 CNMC provided cross-sections of the mineralisation and geology interpreted from the geological logging and assay results from drillholes to the end of 2013.
-Optiro used the cross-sections to guide interpretation of the mineralisation at all deposits, using a nominal 0.25 g/t gold cut-off grade.
-At Manson's Lode base metal mineralisation, external and additional to the gold mineralisation, was interpreted using a nominal 2% lead plus zinc (Pb+Zn) cut-off grade.

-Interpretation of the 2014 to 2017 drillhole data was by Optiro, and used the geological logs provided by CNMC and the assay data.
+Optiro used the cross-sections to guide interpretation of the mineralisation at all deposits.
+Interpretation of the 2014 to 2018 drillhole data was by Optiro, and used the geological logs provided by CNMC and the assay data.
 It maintained a similar orientation to that interpreted by CNMC geologists prior to 2014.